 Determination of Experience

-Upon initial employment or transfer of a classified employee, the Superintendent shall determine experience credit to be granted from any previous employment consistent with applicable salary schedules adopted by the Board and, in the absence of the issue being addressed in such schedules, experience credit shall be determined as follows:
+Upon initial employment, the Superintendent shall determine experience credit to be granted for classified positions from any previous employment for pay purposes, based on the following:

-Previous experience in the District.
+Previous experience in any school:

-Credit for years of experience in one (1) classified position with the District will transfer with the employee when assuming another classified position within the District, if there is no break in employment.
+Years of service in a similar position will receive full credit

-Previous experience in an equivalent position in another school district.
+Years of service in a different position will receive one-half (1/2) credit up to a maximum of ten (10) years.
+Example: Four (4) years as a custodian would count as two (2) years for placement on the secretary scale, provided the total does not exceed ten (10) years of converted experience.

-Years of experience in an equivalent position may be transferred from another school district.
+Previous non-school/private sector employment of a similar nature.

-Previous private sector experience in a job of a similar nature.
+In determining whether previous experience is applicable to a District position, similar experience shall refer to the essential functions, licensing/training requirements, and/or daily job responsibilities of the positions being basically the same; as determined by the Superintendent.

-In determining whether previous experience is applicable to a District position, similar experience shall refer to the essential functions, licensing/training requirements, and/or daily job responsibilities of the positions being similar.
+NOTE: This Policy is effective July 1, 2022 and does not affect experience determinations prior to this date.

-PERSONNEL AS03.221
+PERSONNEL AE03.221